kivy/kivy-ios/README.md

 You can configure and customize your app in various ways:

 - Set the icon and launch images in XCode.
-Note that XCode requires that you specify these assests per device or/and iOS version.
+Note that XCode requires that you specify these assets per device or/and iOS version.

 - When you first build your XCode project, a 'main.m' file is created in your XCode project folder.
 This file configures your environment variables and